 3 Things I Wish I Didn’t Sell & 3 Things I Love to Sell

-But ask me the three things I wish I didn’t sell I would never, ever in a million years sell again, and you better BET that I can name all three of them.
+If you were to ask me this very second how many things I’ve sold since launching my e-commerce businesses, I would like you right in the eye and boldly pronounce, “I have absolutely no idea.”
+Seriously.
+I don’t have a clue how many thousands of things that have gone in and out of my warehouses.
+But ask me the three things I wish I didn’t sell and would never, ever in a million years sell again, and you better betcha that I can name three of them.
 Right here, right now.

 Item Number Two: Measure Twice, Order Once

-Item Number Three: Cock-a-Doodle DON’T
+Item Number Three: Cock-a-Doodle Don’t

-Truly, I just missed the mark on the design style my customers were focused on, and have learned to be more careful in my selections.
+Roosters have had their place in the home décor world.
+And they looked so charming when I found some cleverly perched on glass containers.
+I waited ever so anxiously for the orders to come in.
+Waited…and waited…and waited.
+Those dang roosters really laid an e-commerce egg.
+(C’mon—that was FUNNY!)
+But truly, I just missed the mark on what design style my customers were focused on and have learned to be more careful in my selections.
 That includes a rooster-free selling roster.

-You already know that I love helping people build their own businesses and change their family’s futures through ecommerce adventures.
+You already know that I love helping people build their own businesses and change their family’s futures through e-commerce adventures.
 If you’re building yours, take the time to learn from my failures as much as from my successes.

 I’ve also put together a list of the things I wish I didn’t sell and the things I love to sell that you can download for your reference.
 Just click the link and it will be delivered straight into your Messenger inbox!